How Can I Tell My Identity Has Been Stolen?

 The thought of your identity being stolen can be overwhelming.
 Unfortunately, in today’s digital age, more people are experiencing this scenario than ever before.
 Identity theft reports in the United States more than doubled from the previous year in 2020, skyrocketing to nearly 1.4 million.

-The good news is that if you notice the clues early, there are a number of ways you can minimize the damage and rectify the situation.
+The good news is that if you notice the clues early, there are several ways you can minimize the damage and rectify the situation.
 The more vigilant you are about looking for warning signs, the harder it will be for identity thieves to get what they want.

-- There are unexplained charges on your credit card bill.
+- Finding unexplained charges on your credit card bill.

-- You receive a notification for an account you didn’t open.
+- Receiving a notification for an account you didn’t open.

-- You do not receive your normal bills or other mail.
+- Missing or not receiving your normal bills or other mail.

-- You are denied credit for no apparent reason.
+- Being denied credit for no apparent reason.

 Actions to take if you think your identity may be at risk: